ArthorCui/TutorialsPoint/redis/readme.md

 redis 127.0.0.1:6379> ping
 PONG
 ```
-BTW, if you install the windows version, maybe you should use [chocolatey](https://chocolatey.org/packages/redis-64) to install windows redis nuget packages.
-And the detail see the offical site [here](http://redis.io/download)

 ##Configuration
 Redis is able to start without a configuration file using a built-in default configuration, however this setup is only recommended for testing and development purposes.